HeyGen API | Scalable AI video generation infrastructure

 See how teams build scalable video workflows on HeyGen’s global video intelligence infrastructure.

-HeyGen provides enterprises with a secure, reliable video infrastructure designed to scale AI video with the security, uptime and controls global teams need.
+HeyGen provides enterprises with a secure, reliable video infrastructure designed to scale AI video with the security, uptime, and controls global teams require.

 Your data security is our top priority.
 HeyGen is independently audited and certified for SOC 2 Type II and GDPR compliance, ensuring your information stays protected to the highest possible standards.

-HeyGen is built for reliable performance with 99.8% API uptime, ensuring your video infrastructure stays available and your automated video workflows run without interruption.
+HeyGen is built for dependable performance with 99.8% API uptime, ensuring your video infrastructure stays available and your automated video workflows run without interruption.

 Enterprise customers get direct access to dedicated support engineers who help ensure smooth deployments, fast issue resolution, and reliable video operations at scale.